twhool02/atubigdataanalyticsproject1/README.md

 # Big Data Analytics Project 1
 Big Data Analytics Project 1

-This reposiitory is used to store data for the Big Data Analytics Project 1
+This repository is used to store data for the Big Data Analytics Project 1

 This project analyses the Kaggle dataset  “StackSample: 10% of Stack Overflow Q&A” available at [kaggle](https://www.kaggle.com/datasets/stackoverflow/stacksample?select=Questions.csv)